inphobia/inphobia.github.io/content/docs/mono/sassw/storcli/_index.md

 [https://www.broadcom.com/]: https://www.broadcom.com/

+## how
+unzip the file, the binaries are a few levels deep in the windows directory.

 ## naming
 while broadcom refers to this program as "storcli", the actual binary can also be called storcli64 or storcli2, as you can see in several examples.